Ayurvedic Evening Routine: Wind Down by Body Type

 Vata Evening Routine

-Vata types often struggle with evenings — the mind races, anxiety peaks, and sleep can feel elusive.
-The Vata evening routine prioritises warmth, grounding, and nervous system calming.
+Vata types often struggle in the evening.
+The mind races, anxiety peaks, sleep feels elusive.
+The Vata evening routine prioritises warmth, grounding, and nervous system calm.

-Dinner: Warm, nourishing, and slightly oily.
+Dinner: Warm, nourishing, slightly oily.
 Soup with ghee, kitchari, or dal with rice.
 Include sweet and salty tastes.
-Avoid raw food, salads, or cold meals.
+Avoid raw food, salads, cold meals.

 Wind-down practice: Warm sesame oil foot massage is the single most important Vata evening practice.
-The soles of the feet contain marma points (vital energy points) that, when stimulated with warm oil, deeply calm the nervous system.
+The soles of the feet hold marma points (vital energy points).
+When stimulated with warm oil they deeply calm the nervous system.

-Bedtime drink: Warm milk with ashwagandha (1/4 tsp), nutmeg (a pinch), and ghee (1 tsp).
+Bedtime drink: Warm milk with ashwagandha (1/4 tsp), a pinch of nutmeg, and 1 tsp of ghee.
 Ashwagandha is traditionally considered the premier herb for Vata-type sleep issues.

-Pranayama: Bhramari (humming bee breath) — 7-10 rounds.
+Pranayama: Bhramari (humming bee breath).
+7 to 10 rounds.
 The vibration is profoundly soothing for Vata.

-Environment: Keep the bedroom warm, use heavy blankets, and consider a weighted blanket for extra grounding.
+Environment: Keep the bedroom warm.
+Use heavy blankets.
+Consider a weighted blanket for extra grounding.
 A few drops of lavender or sandalwood essential oil on the pillow may help.

 Pitta Evening Routine

-Pitta types often push through the evening with mental intensity — planning, analysing, working.
-The Pitta evening routine focuses on cooling, releasing control, and surrendering to rest.
+Pitta types push through evenings with mental intensity.
+Planning, analysing, working.
+The Pitta evening routine focuses on cooling, releasing control, surrendering to rest.

 Dinner: Light and cooling.
 Steamed vegetables, basmati rice with a mild dal, or a grain bowl with cooling vegetables.
-Avoid spicy, sour, and fermented foods at dinner.
+Skip spicy, sour, fermented foods at dinner.

-Wind-down practice: Coconut oil foot massage — cooling oil on the feet draws excess heat downward and away from the head.
+Wind-down practice: Coconut oil foot massage.
+The cooling oil on the feet draws excess heat away from the head.
 Also consider a cool (not cold) face wash with rose water.

-Bedtime drink: Warm milk with brahmi (1/4 tsp), cardamom (a pinch), and saffron (2-3 strands).
+Bedtime drink: Warm milk with brahmi (1/4 tsp), a pinch of cardamom, and 2 to 3 strands of saffron.
 Brahmi traditionally supports mental calm and may ease Pitta's tendency toward an overactive mind.

-Pranayama: Sheetali (cooling breath) — 5-7 rounds, followed by a few minutes of silent sitting.
-This directly cools Pitta's evening mental fire.
+Pranayama: Sheetali (cooling breath).
+5 to 7 rounds, then a few minutes of silent sitting.
+It cools Pitta's evening mental fire directly.

 Kapha Evening Routine

-Kapha types rarely struggle to fall asleep — their challenge is oversleeping, grogginess, or difficulty waking refreshed.
+Kapha types rarely struggle to fall asleep.
+Their challenge is oversleeping.
+Grogginess.
+Difficulty waking refreshed.
 The Kapha evening routine supports light, efficient sleep without excess heaviness.

 Dinner: The lightest of all types.
 A simple soup, steamed vegetables with a small amount of grain, or a light dal.
-Kapha types can often manage with a very small dinner or even skip it if lunch was substantial.
+Kapha types often manage with a very small dinner.
+Sometimes none at all if lunch was substantial.

-Wind-down practice: Rather than heavy oil massage, Kapha types benefit from light massage with mustard or sunflower oil on the feet only.
-A brisk evening walk is more appropriate than stillness for Kapha.
+Wind-down practice: Skip the heavy oil massage.
+Kapha types benefit from light massage with mustard or sunflower oil on the feet only.
+A brisk evening walk works better than stillness for Kapha.

 Bedtime drink: Warm water with a pinch of nutmeg and dried ginger.
 Avoid heavy, milky drinks that may increase Kapha overnight congestion.
-Alternatively, a light tulsi tea.
+A light tulsi tea also works.

-Pranayama: A few rounds of Nadi Shodhana (alternate nostril breathing) — balancing without being overly sedating.
+Pranayama: A few rounds of Nadi Shodhana (alternate nostril breathing).
+Balancing without being too sedating.

 Environment: Keep the bedroom well-ventilated and slightly cool.
-Avoid excessive pillows and heavy blankets that increase Kapha's natural heaviness.
-Kapha types may benefit from sleeping slightly propped up to prevent sinus congestion.
+Skip excessive pillows and heavy blankets, which increase Kapha's natural heaviness.
+Kapha types may benefit from sleeping slightly propped up, to prevent sinus congestion.

 Sleep-Supporting Herbs